GordonHoklinder/remote-print/PROGRAMMERS_DOCUMENTATION.md

 `form.html` defines a simple pages including a Django form.
 It's used both in gcode sending and in login.

 ## Raspberry

+All the files for raspberry can be found in the subdirectory `raspberry`.

+The heart of the application running on raspberry is the python file `main_controller.py`.
+This contains all the high-level logic of what should be done next.

+The file `gcode_sender.py` is responsible for communication with the 3D printer and sending appropriate gcodes to the printer.

+The file `file_loader.py` handles reading from and writing to the files on the server.
+It connects to the server via ssh and returns results of appropriate bash commands to the high level functions.